DannyDouglass/LeanUx/README.md

 The application should now be accessible via `http://localhost:3000`.

-Running the Application with Supervisor
+Running the Server Application with Supervisor
 ---------------------------------------

 [Supervisor](https://github.com/isaacs/node-supervisor) is a handy command line utility that refreshes the application